 What is Guillain-Barré syndrome?

-Guillain-Barré syndrome, or GBS, also known as acute inflammatory demyelinating polyneuropathy, is a rare disorder in which the body’s immune system mistakenly attacks the protective myelin sheath that covers the peripheral nerves.
+Guillain-Barré syndrome, also known as GBS or acute inflammatory demyelinating polyneuropathy, is a rare disorder in which the body’s immune system mistakenly attacks the protective myelin sheath that covers the peripheral nerves.
 There is no cure for GBS.
-Most people recover completely from this condition in six months to a year, but it can take as long as three years to recover.
+Most people recover naturally from this condition in six months to a year, but it can take as long as three years to recover.
 Some people have lasting impacts from this disorder.

 What are the symptoms of Guillain-Barré Syndrome?

-For most people who have GBS, the first symptoms are tingling sensations and weakness that begin in the feet and legs.
-These symptoms sometimes start in the arms or face.
+For most people, the first symptoms of Guillain-Barré syndrome are tingling sensations and weakness that begin in the lower body.
+These symptoms may also start in the arms or face.
 Either way, they can quickly spread to the rest of the body and can eventually lead to paralysis.